Skip navigation

 Prevention

 Genetic counseling is recommended for people who want to have children and have a family history of Canavan disease.
 Counseling should be considered if both parents are of Ashkenazi Jewish descent.
-For this group, DNA testing can almost always tell if one or both parents is a carrier.
+For this group, DNA testing can almost always tell if the parents are carriers.

 Alternative Names